pferrel/solr-recommender/README.md

 ```
 ## Theory

-Runs a distributed recommender and cross-recommender job as a series of mapreduces.
 The concept behind this is based on the fact that when preferences are taken from user actions, it is often useful to use one action for recommendation but the other will also work if the secondary action co-occurs with the first.
 For example views are predictive of purchases if the viewed item was indeed purchased.
+As long as the user ID is the same for both action A and Action B the items do not have to be the same.
+In this way, a user's actions on items in B can be correlated to recommend items from B.

+This first cut creates and requires unified item ids across both B and A but there is no theoretical or mathematical requirement for this and there are some interesting use cases that use different item IDs.
+Therefor this can be used in cases where the same user takes two different actions and you want to use them both to recommend the primary action.
+For example users' purchases can be used to recommend thing a given user might want to purchase and users' views can be used to recommend purchases.
+Adding the two recommendation lists may well yield better recommendations than either alone.

 ```
  A = matrix of action2 by user, used only in the cross-recommender B = matrix of action1 by user, these are the primary recommenders actions